 Spacious and comfortable safari tents, proper beds and unlimited hot bucket showers

 Fantastic guiding and service from the African Bush Camps team

 Great in combination with Kanga Camp, an hour inland from the river

 No better location from which to explore the river itself by canoe

 Best time to Visit

 Average time to visit

 Mana Pools has a moderate to sub-tropical climate with three distinct seasons: from November to March is the Emerald, or the rainy season, April to July is Zimbabwe's winter, when the weather is cool and dry, and August to October is summer, when the weather is hot and dry.
 In terms of game viewing, the dryer months, meaning a higher concentration of game at the permanent water sources, are a superb time to visit.
 Alternatively come for some superb birdwatching at the end of the rains.
 Zambezi Life Styles camp opens from May until the end of October.

-Call us on to start planning your holiday to Zambezi Expeditions or take a look at our itineraries to Zimbabwe
+To start planning your holiday to Zambezi Expeditions

 Zambezi Expeditions is an authentic tented camp set on the Zimbabwean bank of the Zambezi River in Mana Pools National Park.
 This exclusive 6 tent camp offers direct access to the river and a wealth of safari activities in the area.